PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

 A base tuple shared *across* a group's contributors is genuinely :math:`\#P`-hard and falls back to enumeration.

+**The enumeration itself is certified when it can be.**  A comparator that reaches ``provsql_having``'s possible-worlds expansion is, when the group's contributors are independent base literals, a d-DNNF by construction: the complete world terms partition the worlds (a deterministic OR) and each is an AND over distinct literals (decomposable).
+The Boolean-circuit construction (``semiring::BoolExpr``, via the ``Semiring`` certification hooks) builds it that way and stamps the persisted d-DNNF certificate -- the same mark the bounded-treewidth reachability route emits -- with the missing-side ``monus(one, plus(...))`` De Morgan-expanded into per-literal negations so the whole enumeration forms one certified island whose contributor sharing across world terms is licensed.
+The certificate-aware ``independent`` method then evaluates these tokens linearly in the enumeration size; this is what makes ``AVG`` *op* constant, arithmetic over several aggregates (``sum(a) > 3*count(*)``), and ``choose() = 'text'`` exact without any dedicated evaluator -- shapes the closed-form pre-passes above do not cover.
+Certification requires the complete enumeration (the upset shortcut and the monotone MIN / MAX skips produce overlapping disjuncts), so the certifying path requests it explicitly, capped at 16 contributors; correlated contributors are never certified and keep their existing routes.
+Pinned by ``test/sql/having_certified.sql``.

 The trichotomy classification above is the standing complexity reference; ProvSQL acts on it only through the evaluators (the exact corner) and the sampler (the apx-safe corner), not through any read-only verdict surface.